Variational Method in Quantum Field Theory: Variational Method at Infinite Volume

 As $b$ approaches its maximal value $\gmax$, the vacuum expectation values (VEVs) of the exponential field vanish, while those of the fundamental field $\varphi$ diverge.
 As a consequence, if one considers the sinh–Gordon Hamiltonian density truncated at order $\varphi^{2n}$, namely

-one expects that the optimal mapping $b(\lambda)$, as $n$ increases, should asymptotically approach
+one expects that the optimal mapping $b(g)$, as $n$ increases, should asymptotically approach

 This behavior is clearly confirmed in Fig.~\ref{f_b_lambda}, which displays the results obtained for the truncated Hamiltonians $\mathscr{H}_{4}$, $\mathscr{H}_{6}$, and $\mathscr{H}_{8}$.
-The trend is evident: as higher-order terms are included, the variational relation $b(\lambda)$ progressively converges toward the asymptotic form in Eq.~\eqref{eq_g_star}.
+The trend is evident: as higher-order terms are included, the variational relation $b(g)$ progressively converges toward the asymptotic form in Eq.~\eqref{eq_g_star}.
+From Eq.~\eqref{eq_g_star} we also deduce the validity domain of this variational method: $g\lesssim 1$, which is well-below the Chang duality point of $\varphi^4$, $g_* = 2.807(34)$ \cite{Serone1}.